albertfuente/Interview-R/README.md

 * retrieve the user linked to a policy number (only users with role admin)

 In order to run the API use the command node . inside the axa-api folder.
+In order to run the APP use the command yarn start inside the axa-app folder.

 ## Functional description